gooddata/GoodData-CL/cli-distro/examples/ga/README.md

 When you have defined the source of your data, you need to describe the data set in the XML configuration file.
 You can either do it manually by editing the `ga.config.xml` file or you can generate it by using the `GenerateGaConfig` command.

 The script `ga.update.txt` refreshes the Google Analytics data in a GoodData project that has been previously created via the `ga.create.txt` script.
 If you modify the dimensions and metrics in the `ga.create.txt`, you need to replicate these changes to the `ga.update.txt` script.

+Don't worry about the overlapping dates (the `startDate` and the `endDate` parameters), the overlapping records are not going to be duplicated.